-It is advised to seek legal counsel to go over the contents of the agreement for your Toronto rent to own condo.
+It is advised to seek legal counsel and ask all the things about renting a condo in order to go over the contents of the agreement.
 The requirements will vary from condo to condo and real estate agencies.
 However, know that you won’t be limited to your credit score and down payment funds.

 Again, the costs much like the stipulations in the contract will vary.
 However, our team have included some general points to watch out for.

-Pay attention to the rent amount outlined, the final purchase price of the property, how much of your rental fee is going towards the future down payment, and more.
+Pay attention to the rent amount outlined in Toronto condo rental fees, the final purchase price of the property, how much of your rental fee is going towards the future down payment, and more.

 Also, stating in black and white who is responsible for the utilities, how the rent is to be paid and the due dates, when you are able to legally take possession of the property, and illustrate an agreed upon window of opportunity for the final purchase.
 There is a lot more than just these points to consider, which is why a legal advisor is important.